 “A wise and careful worker will put the interests of the children and young people who they are leading before their own, and will carefully think through the implications of their own actions before acting on them”.
 (Safe Ministry with Children And Young People – Leading Children and Youth Handout, Youthworks Training Program)

-When involved in ministry with children / young people all workers have responsibility for the safety and welfare of the children / young people in their care.
-No worker is to engage in or tolerate from others child abuse (see Item 27 Child Abuse).
+When involved in ministry with children or young people all workers have responsibility for the safety and welfare of the children and young people in their care.
+No worker is to engage in or tolerate from others child abuse (see 27) Child Abuse).

 Workers should be open in all they say and do.
-Workers should avoid being alone with a child / young person under all circumstances.
+Workers should avoid being alone with a child or young person under all circumstances.

-Workers should maintain a sense of responsibility towards one another to prevent any breach of trust towards children / young people and to maintain the integrity of each worker.
+Workers should maintain a sense of responsibility towards one another to prevent any breach of trust towards children and young people and to maintain the integrity of each worker.

 5) Safe Ministry Representative